dendronhq/dendron-site/vault/dendron.topic.tasks.tutorial.task-management.md

 ### Create a task note

-Not that we have the ingredients, it's time to bake.
+Now that we have the ingredients, it's time to bake.
 Looking at our `bake cookies` task, something feels missing...we don't know the steps involved in baking!
 Let's fix that...

 - Delete the bracket next to `bake cookies`.
 Your note should look like the following: